What Cars Qualify for Lemon Law?

 The National Highway Traffic Safety Administration (NHTSA) is responsible for releasing recalls that protect consumers from vehicle defects.
 An authorized dealer then makes a repair attempt to resolve the issue, but they don’t always get fixed, leaving people with lemon cars.

-In 2024, we’ve already seen some pretty major and alarming recalls from the top manufacturers.
+In 2025, we’ve seen some pretty major and alarming recalls from the top manufacturers.
 Here are a few to be aware of.

 Begin by gathering the necessary documents that help prove the vehicle is a lemon.
 You want the original purchase or lease agreement, documentation of the warranty and correspondence you’ve had with the manufacturer or dealer about the defect.